Robot Chicken: Syndication

-All Robot Chicken episodes from seasons 1–11 are available on Max.
+All Robot Chicken episodes from seasons 1–11 are available on HBO Max.
 The show is streamed censored on the service until season 5.

 The show aired on TBS for a short time in October 2014.

 Advertising

 Robot Chicken has partnered with various brands to produce television advertisements, including KFC in 2015, Burger King in 2017, and most recently, Kellogg's Pop-Tarts in 2023.
+It also produced the 2026 schedule announcement for the Green Bay Packers.